 What is Neurofeedback?

-The activity in your brain determines everything you feel & do.
+The activity in your brain determines everything you feel and do.
 This is controlled largely by electrical & chemical impulses in the brain.
 Most people with normal brain function will still have brain imbalances or chronic emotions that affect their day to day life.
 This is where neurofeedback can help.
-Neurofeedback is a way to train brain activity; it is EEG biofeedback for the brain.
+Neurofeedback is a way to train brain activity;

 To understand neurofeedback, first we need understand brainwaves.
 Brainwaves are the electrical impulses produced as your brain cells communicate with one another.
 Brainwaves tell us about how you feel and function; your thought habits, stress levels, underlying mood & overall brain function.
 Using sensors on the scalp, we can measure and monitor this activity.
 With brain analysis software (QEEG brain map), we can identify what specific activity is giving rise to your symptoms.
 Once we know the areas of concern, we can, by consistent training, regulate the deviant brainwaves & create new neural pathways in the brain.
 Like learning to ride a bike, the more it’s done, the more it becomes default behavior.